vippsas/vipps-partner/partner-documentation-template.md

 ℹ️ All partners must offer all required support for their merchants.
 Explain how to get help, how to use the partner's support system, etc.
-Document very clearly that the partner's merchants should *never* contact Vipps directly.
+Document very clearly that the partner's merchants should *never* contact Vipps MobilePay directly.

 ## Questions

 Please contact us, your partner, and we will help as soon as possible.
-We will contact Vipps if needed, so you should not contact Vipps directly.
+We will contact Vipps MobilePay if needed, so you should not contact Vipps MobilePay directly.

 **ℹ️ Please note: Add partner name, address, website, phone, email, etc. here.**